-In addition to the goals, there are six strategies that are recommended in this plan.
+In addition to the goals, there are five strategies that are recommended in this plan.
 12 draft strategies were presented to the public at the June 15, 2023, public forum, and the companion online open house survey.
-Participants were asked about their level of support for each strategy, and provided comments that helped the project team and committee refine this initial set of strategies to six.
+Participants were asked about their level of support for each strategy, and provided comments that helped the project team and committee refine this initial set of strategies to five.
 Determining the final strategies was based on public input, analysis, financial feasibility, and impact.
 All of the strategies received a majority of public support, and none were strongly opposed.
 A summary of the results of public input collected for strategies is also available in Appendix B.

-These six strategies act as the "how" in the housing production plan - how the plan will achieve the goals.
+These five strategies act as the "how" in the housing production plan - how the plan will achieve the goals.
 To implement these strategies, the Town will need to take assertive and actionable steps with the help of Town entities and community partners.
-A granted funded consultant should also be explored to support in the technical aspects of implementing several of these recommendations.
+A qualified consultant can provide technical guidance and support in implementing these recommendations.

-The six recommended strategies are:
+The five recommended strategies are:

 - 1. Establish an Affordable Housing Trust (AFT). - 2.
 Adopt a Zoning Bylaw Permitting Accessory Dwelling Units (ADUs). - 3.
 Use 3A Compliant Zoning to encourage Small Multifamily Housing Options. - 4.
-Consider Using Publicly Owned Development Opportunity Sites for Affordable Housing and Town-wide Public Park Space. - 5.
-Balance Fiscal Obligations and State Requirements by Using a Portion of the Coast Guard Site for Affordable Housing. - 6.
+Consider Using Publicly Owned Development Opportunity Sites for Affordable Housing and new Town-wide Public Park Space. - 5.
 Promote State Programs that Support Aging in Place and First-time Homeownership.

 This is a high-level overview of the main components of this plan.
-The recommendations and the rationale behind them should be reviewed further.
+The recommendations and the rationale behind them should be reviewed further in the sections they are detailed.
 Data, analysis, public input, and recommendations can be explored throughout this report.